basesdepatos/notes/unit1/other.md

 DCL commands help manage user rights and control who can access or modify the data.

-@YuUs01
 ## TCL

-TCL (Transaction Control Language) is a subset of SQL used to manage transactions in a database.
+**TCL (Transaction Control Language)** is a subset of SQL used to manage transactions in a database.
 It helps ensure that database operations are completed successfully and maintain data integrity.
 The main TCL commands are:

 1. **COMMIT**: Saves all changes made during the current transaction.
 2. **ROLLBACK**: Undoes changes made during the current transaction, reverting the database to its previous state.